petergrace1618/buying-history/README.md

 ## Stage Two

 It was really a simple solution, melodrama notwithstanding.
-I wrapped each individual album and lot in an `<item>` tag with its own `price` attribute thus ridding my life of the dreaded `subtotal`.
-Since I was restructuring already, I also decided to forgo using attributes altogether and store everything in its own element to make it easier to process in XSLT.
-I also abbreviated the name of the root node, influenced by the terseness of Linux commands.
+- I wrapped each individual album and lot in an `<item>` tag.
+- I decided to forgo using attributes altogether and store everything in its own element to make it easier to process in XSLT,
+- thus moving `price` from an attribute of `<album>` to a child element of `<item>` and ridding myself of the dreaded subtotal once and for all.
+- Finally, influenced by the terseness of Linux commands and willfully flaunting XML's inherent verbosity, I abbreviated the name of the root node.
+(Admittedly, a manifestation of my antinomian tendencies.)

 ```xml
 <bh>